 The better you are as a boss, the more successful your agency can become.
 Why?
 Because you’re not doing everything yourself.
 You can reduce your day-to-day involvement, and not get dragged into every decision.

 This isn’t an immediate transition, and it may require support from a coach and/or a therapist.
-I’ve been to therapy on and off since 2000, and I’ve had my own coach; it’s a continuous process, not a one-and-done.
+I’ve been to therapy on and off since 2000, and I’ve had my own coach since 2014; it’s a continuous process, not a one-and-done.
 But it’s worth it.

 The legacy I’d like to convey

 After moving to North Carolina, I visited New Jersey once a year to see friends.
-A few years after my move, I went to the bank in NJ to close my account.
+A few years after my move, I went to the local bank in NJ to close my account.
 The bank had since been acquired.
-The branch manager hadn’t seen me in three years—but when I walked in, she said, “You’re the trains and marketing guy!”
+The branch manager hadn’t seen me in three years—but when I stopped in, she immediately said, “You’re the trains and marketing guy!”

 I’m apparently pretty consistent—personally, people tend to remember that I’m in marketing and that I’m into trains.
 Indeed, I’ve worked in marketing since high school, and I volunteer as a bartender on an antique train.